Effective Treatment Plans For Depression

 What are the treatments for depression?

 Firstline treatments are effective for many people, but some find that their depression symptoms persist or that the side effects are too strong.
-Noninvasive procedures like electroconvulsive therapy and transcranial magnetic stimulation are often utilized in these cases.
-These procedures can also help someone experiencing suicidal thoughts who’s at an acute risk of self-harm.*
+Noninvasive procedures like electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS) are often utilized in these cases.
+These brain stimulation therapies work by activating certain regions of the brain through electrical currents.
+Electroconvulsive therapy and transcranial magnetic stimulation can also help someone experiencing suicidal thoughts who’s at an acute risk of self-harm.

 In addition to professional treatment, some additional strategies that may help alleviate symptoms of depression include: